kodemeister/asm584/README.md

 | `DO := DI - WR - 1 + ALUCIN (ALUCIN=0)` | `DO := DI - WR - 1 + 0`,<br/>`DO := DI - WR - 1` |
 | `DO := DI - WR - 1 + ALUCIN (ALUCIN=1)` | `DO := DI - WR - 1 + 1`,<br/>`DO := DI - WR`     |

-X584 always displays microinstructions in their canonical form, with `ALUCIN` explicitly specified.
+X584 always displays microinstructions in the standard form, with `ALUCIN` explicitly specified.

 ### Labels